maheshgattani/consumer-stack-service/README.md

 5. Mongo as the backend datastore (To save the messages and processed data)

 Config driven queue system

 1. The primary exchange name
 2. Number of actors in the actor system for the producers
 3. Queue consumers.
 You can add as many queue consumers as you want.
+For each consumer, configurable parameters are
+   1. Queue name
-For each consumer, configurable parameters are queue name, incoming routing key for the queue, sorting order (order in which to put this consumer in the consumer stack), consumer class name, number of actors in the actor system for this consumer.
+   2. Incoming routing key for the queue
+   3. Sorting order (order in which to put this consumer in the consumer stack)
+   4. Consumer class name
+   5. Number of actors in the actor system for this consumer
 4. RabbitMQ settings
 5. Mongo settings